MarlonJrBM/marlonjrbm.github.io/index.md

 Other than computers, some of the things I really enjoy are cycling, crossfit, mindfulness, beers and coffee.
 I also believe in my duty to try and make the community around me a better place through voluntary work, so I'm a proud member of [Rotaract](https://www.rotary.org/en/get-involved/rotaract-clubs).

 If you would like to connect, the pleasure would be all mine!
-Send me an e-mail <marlonbr1@gmail.com> or interact with me on {% include icon-twitter.html label='Twitter' username="marlonjrbm" label='Twitter' %} or {% include icon-github.html username="marlonjrbm" label='GitHub' %}.
+Interact with me on {% include icon-twitter.html label='Twitter' username="marlonjrbm" label='Twitter' %} or {% include icon-github.html username="marlonjrbm" label='GitHub' %}.